lindakang/lindakang.github.io/_posts/2022-10-16-YT-US-trending.md

     ## 12          32       504955736 Entertainment Britain's Got Talent
     ## 13          31       367867655        Sports         Liverpool FC

-Surprisingly, SpaceX’s Starlink Mission was on trending for almost half an year.
+Interestingly, SpaceX's Starlink Mission remained on trending for almost half a year, which is a remarkable achievement.

 #### 3-1-2.
 Highest views